V-s-s-23/Laptop-price-predictor/README.md

 .Memory - made different columns - hdd,sdd,hybrid,flashstorage.

-.Processor - Made columns for Name of the Processor, Type of the Processor, Generation. etc.
+.Processor - Made columns for Name of the Processor, Type of the Processor, Generation.

+There are some more columns like - GPU ,Opys(operating system) etc.

 # Data Preprocessing:-
 There are a few columns which are categorical and convert them into numerical type by OneHotEncoder.